hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 **Budget:** 1.70 million USD <br/>
 **Funders:** Norwegian Agency For Development Cooperation

-The focus of the EPPIC is to reduce plastic pollution in coastal areas in ASEAN countries through regional efforts.
+The aim of this project is to reduce plastic pollution in coastal areas in ASEAN countries through regional efforts.
-The goals of the project include:
+The goals are to:
-* creating a portfolio of solutions for ASEAN countries
+* create a portfolio of solutions for ASEAN countries
-* designing scaling up and replication strategies for these solutions
+* design scaling up and replication strategies for these solutions
-* attracting national and regional organisations to join the ASEAN plastic platform hosted by the UNDP
+* attract national and regional organisations to join the ASEAN Plastic Platform hosted by the UNDP
-* increasing the number of joint actions, solutions or initiatives for marine plastic management in ASEAN countries
+* increase the number of partnerships focussed on marine plastic management in ASEAN countries
-* seeking government approvals for global treaty on marine plastic waste
+* seek approvals of Global Treaty on Marine Plastic Waste from the governments

-In 2020, 159 solutions were received through applications to the EPPIC in Vietnam.
+In 2020, 159 solutions were submitted by stakeholders in Vietnam.
-In 2021, 140 joint actions, solutions or initiatives for marine plastic management in Indonesia and Philippines were pitched.
+In 2021, 140 partnerships focussed on marine plastic management were pitched in Indonesia and Philippines.
-A pilot project was implemented in Ha Long, a tourist destination in Quang Ninh, Vietnam, including the opening of an EPPIC shop.
+A pilot project was implemented in Ha Long, a tourist destination in Quang Ninh province in Vietnam.

-**SDG 1 "No Poverty":**
+**Conclusion:** The focus on best practices and developing impactful partnerships are the strengths of this project.

-**SDG 5 “Gender equality”:**
+There is a danger that a collection of individual solutions will not result in a well functioning waste management system.

-**SDG 11 "Sustainable cities and communities":**
+**SDG 11 "Sustainable cities and communities":** Improving plastic waste management will allow cities and communities to be more sustainable.

-**SDG 13: Climate action":**
+**SDG 14 "Life below water":** Improving plastic waste management on land will reduce marine plastic pollution in ASEAN region.